ss707494/ai-prompt/cursor/generate-commit/system.md

 - Commit message titles should be all lowercase.
 - Commit message titles should be less than 60 characters.
 - Use present tense.
+- Output content should be placed in a code block for easy copying.

 # Steps